-We know that many of you dream of the Northern Lights, and seeing them once is a wish of many people, but where do they come from, and even more important, where and when to see them?
+We know that many of you dream of the Northern Lights, and seeing them once is a wish of many people.

-But we at Kuku Campers have been observing them for a long time, so we really know about them, today we share with you our experience and we even have some special advice that we can give you once you arrive in Iceland, but hush, keep that for yourself!
+We at Kuku Campers have been observing them for a long time, so we really know about them.
+Today we share with you our experience and we even have some special advice for you guys, but hush, keep that for yourself!

-Follow the guide to finally see the aurora borealis in Iceland!
+Follow the guide to finally see auroras in Iceland!